prajolshrestha/Deep-Learning-Problems/README.md

 # Deep-Learning-Exercise

-# Only using Numpy.
-Use of Pytorch library is not allowed till exercise 03.

-00 Numpy Tutorial
+- 00 Numpy Tutorial

-01 ANN
+- 01 ANN (Only using Numpy)

-02 CNN
+- 02 CNN (Only using Numpy)

-03 RNN
+- 03 RNN (Only using Numpy)

-04 Pytorch - Classification
+- 04 Pytorch - Classification

-05 Pytorch - Regression
+- 05 Pytorch - Regression